DevTeam/Pure.DI/readme/factory.md

     .Bind().To(_ => DateTimeOffset.Now)
     .Bind<IDependency>().To(ctx =>
     {
+        // When building a composition of objects,
+        // all of this code will be outside the lambda function:

         // Some custom logic for creating an instance.
         // For example, here's how you can inject
         // an instance of a particular type ctx.Inject(out Dependency dependency);

-        // And do something about it
+        // And do something about it.
         dependency.Initialize();

         // And at the end return an instance